CLSherrod/clsherrod.github.io/_posts/2011-09-21-work-the-system.md

 ---
-title: "Work the System - The Simple Mechanics of Making More and Working Less"
+title: Work the System - The Simple Mechanics of Making More and Working Less
 date: 2021-09-21
 last_updated: 2024-08-12
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
   - entrepreneurship
   - systems
+  - book-review
-permalink: "/work-the-system/"
+permalink: /work-the-system/
 toc: true
 published: true
 excerpt: Work the System by Sam Carpenter is a game-changing guide that teaches readers how to streamline their work and life by adopting a systems-based approach, ultimately leading to greater efficiency, less stress, and more success with less effort.